-This establishes prayer, word and sacrament, lived in community, as foundational to the formation programme.
+This establishes prayer, word and sacrament, lived in community, as foundational to the formation programe.
 Throughout the year, by instruction and practice, the seminarians discover in silence, in the Bible, in the Liturgy of the Hours and in daily Mass, a deeper relationship with Jesus Christ in prayer and life.
 They are introduced, by the resident Spiritual Director, to the practice of receiving regular spiritual direction.

-Spiritual direction continues beyond first year, and seminarians are free to continue with the resident director, or choose an approved priest from outside the College.
+Spiritual direction continues beyond first year, and seminarians are free to continue with the resident director, or choose an approved priest from outside the College after 2nd year.
 The spiritual directors meet annually at the College for discussion.
 This is to keep the directors informed about what we are trying to do, and to seek general advice from them about the spiritual formation program.
 There is strict confidentiality about what goes on in spiritual direction: neither the staff nor the bishops seek or receive directors’ recommendations about seminarians who are their directees.
 The only enquiry made is whether or not a student is regularly seeing his director.
 From time to time, the Rector may need to inform a director about the progress of a seminarian, but that communication is one way.